 This means that you must make a report to protect a child even if:

-- DHHS Child Protection or Victoria Police were previously involved or are already involved with the child and/or their family
+- DFFH Child Protection or Victoria Police were previously involved or are already involved with the child or their family

 - staff are aware that another party, such as a family member, has already raised concerns with the relevant authorities.

-What if another person has already made a report?
+What to do if another person has already made a report

 Once you form a reasonable belief that a child has been, or is at risk of being abused, your obligation to report is separate from the obligations or actions of other people.